ameeraadam/Data-Engineer-Tech-Challenge-TAP/README.md

 ```

 Additionally, the team requires additional design considerations to the pipeline.
 Such considerations are:
-- Overall summary after each processing job.
-The summary should be sent as a `string` minimally containing the following details:
+- Overall summary notification after each processing job.
+The summary should be generated as a single `string` object,
+minimally containing the following details:
-  - number of rows processed
+  - Number of rows processed
-  - number successful applications, include successful file name
+  - Number of successful applications, including the name of the file generated
-  - number of unsuccessful applications, include unsuccessful file name
+  - Number of unsuccessful applications, including the name of the file generated
-  - (*include any other data quality metrics that you deem necessary*)
+  - (*and any other data quality metrics that you may deem necessary*)
 - A **description of a test plan** to ensure robustness of your design

 You are required to process the **input data provided in this repository** (`dataset1.csv` and `dataset2.csv`), generating
-at least 2 sets of data: successful and unsuccessful applications.
+at least 2 sets of data: `successful` and `unsuccessful` applications.
 These datasets should be easily identified and organised for downstream workloads (downstream context will not be part of this assessment).

 **Please provide the scripts created, and the output data after processing.
 Ensure that respective files and directories are